This manual is for Eclector version 0.12.0.

 eclector.reader:read

 .
-The default value of the variable is nil
+The default value of the variable is

-generic function of Eclector should bind this variable to some
+of some generic function of Eclector should bind this variable to some

 standard object and provide a method on that generic function,